TRASE-NODEs: Trajectory Sensitivity-aware Neural Ordinary Differential Equations for Efficient Dynamic Modeling: Introduction

 Meanwhile, sensitivity information is useful for real-world applications because it captures the system’s response to external disturbances or control actions \cite{Sensitivity1}.
 It plays a central role in system control design and decision making, where understanding the influence of input variations on output trajectories is essential for improving robustness and performance \cite{Sensitivity2}.
 Yet, standard NODEs focus only on reproducing state trajectories and often overlook this crucial aspect.
 Even when trained on multiple trajectories with varying inputs, they still fail to capture the correct sensitivity levels or generalize to unseen input patterns.
 To demonstrate this issue, we consider a simple example of linear ODE with scalar state and input.
 Fig.~\ref{fig:fig1} has shown the training and testing results for NODEs with different levels of input set-point.
 Clearly, while NODEs can perfectly match the two training trajectories, there is a significant level of mismatch in predicting the testing trajectories with unseen set-points.
 This limitation in generalizability to input set-points arises from NODEs' lack of explicit dependence modeling with a varying input.
 Incorporating sensitivity into NODEs directly addresses this gap, leading to models that are more robust to unseen or perturbed inputs.
 This way, it also requires less samples and avoids repeated simulations, thereby reducing the burden on data generation or collection.

+Recent works have extended NODEs to model input-driven dynamical systems by incorporating control variables or external inputs into the learned dynamics \cite{LitReview1, LitReview2,LitReview3}.
+These approaches demonstrate that NODE-based models can represent controlled dynamical behavior and have been applied to tasks such as system identification, control learning, and enforcing structural properties of physical systems.
+Although these methods can improve generalization by imposing structure on the learned dynamics, they typically do not explicitly characterize how system states locally depend on input variations.
+As a result, the resulting models may lack explicit knowledge of input–trajectory sensitivities, which describe how system states respond to small variations in inputs.
+Incorporating such sensitivity information provides additional insight into the input-state relationship, which can further improve the model’s generalization ability to unseen input conditions.

 Our work seeks to develop the trajectory-sensitivity-aware (TRASE-)NODEs, pursuing the sensitivity learning enhancement for the adjoint method.
 It neatly constructs an augmented ODE system for the state and sensitivity for learning both simultaneously, ensuring that the influence of control input is captured together with the underlying dynamics.
 Our proposed TRASE-NODEs still rely on the predictive modeling of the original ODE function.
 However, this augmented formulation makes it possible to update the adjoint analysis for computing the gradient in a memory-efficient fashion.
 The resultant augmented adjoint method requires to compute second-order partial derivatives.
 At an increased computation complexity, our model can improve the prediction accuracy while generalizing more effectively to unseen inputs.
-We demonstrate the effectiveness of TRASE-NODEs through two case studies.
-The first damped oscillator represents a simple ODE with known analytical form, while the other inverter-based resource (IBR) system has higher-order and nonlinear dynamics.
-Numerical results for both systems have demonstrated the improved generalizability provided by TRASE-NODEs, with orders of magnitude enhancement over NODEs on the damped oscillator.
-As for the practical IBR systems, TRASE-NODEs more accurately captures the state's sensitivity to the voltage reference set-point, enabling a more effective design of control actions to support power system dynamic stability analysis.
+We investigated the effectiveness of TRASE-NODEs through two case studies.
+The first involves a damped oscillator, which represents a simple ODE with a known analytical form, while the other considers an inverter-based resource (IBR) system with higher-order nonlinear dynamics.
+Numerical results demonstrate the improved generalization of TRASE-NODEs, with orders-of-magnitude improvement over NODEs on the damped oscillator.
+For the practical IBR system, TRASE-NODEs more accurately capture the state sensitivity to the voltage reference, enabling more effective control design for power system stability analysis.